NSXBet/blazesub/USER_GUIDE_MAX_CONCURRENT_SUBS.md

     MaxConcurrentSubscriptions: 50,  // Good value for most use cases
     UseGoroutinePool: false,  // Direct goroutines mode for maximum throughput }

+// For byte slice messages
 bus, err := blazesub.NewBus(config)

+// Or for custom message types type CustomMessage struct {
+    ID      string
+    Content string
+    Time    time.Time
+}

+customBus, err := blazesub.NewBusOf[CustomMessage](config)
 ```

+The `MaxConcurrentSubscriptions` setting affects performance similarly regardless of the message type used with generics.
+The performance characteristics described in this document apply to both byte slice messages and custom message types.

 ## Advanced Considerations